vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Varalaksmivrataron Sr. Pūrṇimā, when Venus shines in the

-east; erect a maṇdapa to the north-east of one's house, establish a kalasa therein, on which Varalaksmī should be invoked and worshipped to the accompaniment of Srīsākta ; vide pp. 147-149 of the transcript of Sāmrājyalaksmīpīthikā
+east; erect a maṇdapa to the north-east of one's house, establish a kalaśa therein, on which Varalaksmī should be invoked and worshipped to the accompaniment of Srīsākta ; vide pp. 147-149 of the transcript of Sāmrājyalaksmīpīthikā

 (transcript No 43 of 1925-26 in B. O. R. I. Poona ).
 Varavrata-(1) Vide Varanavami' above; (2) one fasting for